How I ended up having a large family

 Fast forward a couple years and we found ourselves pregnant with #4.
 For some reason, in our little enclave of the world having three children is completely normal and acceptable, but once you have four you are entering freak territory.

-We knew of literally one other family in our town with four children, and to be honest they did seem a little weird.
+We knew of exactly one other family in our town with four children, and to be honest they did seem a little weird.
 Suddenly I was panicked at the thought of what I had done to my sweet little family of five by turning it into a huge and bizarre family of six.

 Now that our fourth has been here a while and the dust has settled, I can say that while going from three kids to four may tip you from “average family” to “large family”, it’s not all Family Circus all the time.
 In fact, I have found there are even some advantages to having this brood.
 Yes, with four kids comes more noise, more mess, and more expenses, but here are the perks to having a large(ish) family.